leojohnson293/leojohnson293/README.md

 👔 Just finished the AiCore career program.

-📚 Graduated from the University of Leicester with an MEng in Aerospace Engineering
+📚 Graduated from the University of Leicester with an MEng in Aerospace Engineering.

-📊 Looking for a role as a Junior Data Engineer
+📊 Looking for a role as a Junior Data Engineer.

-💻 Skilled in Python with packages such Numpy, Pandas and PySpark
+💻 Skilled in Python with packages such Numpy, Pandas and PySpark.

-📝 Skilled in PostgreSQL
+📝 Skilled in PostgreSQL.

-☁️ Experience in cloud computing with AWS
+☁️ Experience in cloud computing with AWS.

 🔂 Created an ETL data pipeline using tools such as Kafka, Spark, Airflow.
 <!--